If you are running a macOS virtual machine on a Mac with Apple M series chip, you may notice a lack of a cogwheel configuration icon.

 Once you run the virtual machine, and it boots up, you will see the image available in the virtual machine's Finder.

-And in case of an empty image, you can transfer date to it.
+And in case of an empty image, you can transfer data to it.

 Once the virtual machine is shut down, you can mount the image to your main system by double-clicking on it.